skip to content

 Further study or certification required

-It is unusual to need a specific qualification beyond your study at Cambridge, although for some specialist areas a Master's degree can be valuable.
+It is unusual to need a specific qualification, although for some specialist areas a Master's degree can be valuable.

-Additional courses on social media analytics or on qualitative or quantitative research methods may make you a stronger candidate.
-For political risk careers, additional languages may be required.
+Additional courses on social media analytics or on qualitative or quantitative research methods may make you a stronger candidate for relevant positions.
+For political risk careers, additional languages may be an asset.

 How to find employers or training courses